top of page

 Super hot weather and bus trips...

 1) If you have a hand-held fan, you might want to bring it.
+Each seat has a USB and regular power plug.

 2) If you have one of those hand-held fans with a water sprayer on it, or if you have a separate water sprayer, you might want it.